BrightCreations/laravel-code-challenge-1/README.md

   * Use basic Laravel resource controllers with default methods – index, create, store etc.
   * Use Laravel’s validation function, using custom Request classes
   * Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
+* Rewrite the above code using the Repository Pattern for the company and employee data access
 * Write a README.md file in the root of the project directly - this should include directions to setup your project